davidcai/blog/content/posts/router-dynamic-templates.md

 heroalt: "Dynamic templates"
 ---

-This post discusses how to create dynamic templates by leveraging the templateProvider configuration provided by Angular's built-in router and the third-party UI Router.
+This post discusses how to create dynamic templates by leveraging the templateProvider configuration provided by Angular's built-in router or the third-party UI Router.
 <!--more-->

 <br />